vial-kb/vial-kb.github.io/docs/docs/porting-to-vial.md

 ### Step by step guide:
 1. Clone the latest version of the repository from [https://github.com/vial-kb/vial-qmk](https://github.com/vial-kb/vial-qmk) into a new folder.
 This folder should be located outside of any existing QMK repository folders. **Nesting `vial-qmk` inside `qmk_firmware` will cause issues, avoid this!**
-   - **Advanced Users:** Run `git clone https://github.com/vial-kb/vial-qmk`
-   - **Beginners:** Install the [GitHub Desktop](https://desktop.github.com) version for your OS.
+   - Install the [GitHub Desktop](https://desktop.github.com) version for your OS.
 Go to [https://github.com/vial-kb/vial-qmk](https://github.com/vial-kb/vial-qmk) and select "Open in Github Desktop".
 Follow the guided download/cloning.
+   - **Advanced Users:** Run `git clone https://github.com/vial-kb/vial-qmk`.

 ![](../img/open_to_github_desktop.png)